svorkoetter/MusicRack/MuPrep/README.md

   linear intensity before performing any spatial transformations (see
   <http://ericbrasseur.org/gamma.html> for the reasons).
 * If the image was skewed by more than one pixel in its final intended size, rotates it appropriately.
-After rotation the image was rotated in the previous step, it is retrimmed and/or padded.
+After rotation, it is retrimmed and/or padded.
 * Scales the image to fit within the specified geometry, and applies a bit of sharpening.
 * Converts from 16-bit linear back to 8-bit gamma corrected intensity.